 Despite all the popular media accounts of rampant sex among teenagers, teen sex is neither inevitable nor desirable.
-One of your jobs as parent is to communicate clearly and unequivocally that you think that teenagers having sex is wrong.
+One of your jobs as a parent is to communicate clearly and unequivocally that you think teenagers having sex is wrong.
 If you do, your teen will be much less likely to engage in sexual activity than if you give a fuzzier "I'm not going to tell you what to do" message.

-According to the National Longitudinal Study of Adolescent Risk Behavior, the largest study of its kind ever undertaken, youth who perceive their parents as giving them a clear message that abstinence from sex is the expected behavior during adolescence were the most likely to delay the onset of sexual activity, and avoid becoming pregnant as a teenager.
+According to the National Longitudinal Study of Adolescent Risk Behavior, the largest study of its kind ever undertaken, youth who perceive their parents as giving them a clear message that abstinence from sex is the expected behavior during adolescence were the most likely to delay the onset of sexual activity and avoid becoming pregnant as a teenager.

 Take your teen's peer relationships and anxieties seriously.
 Peer relationships are important for developing a host of positive qualities in your teen.

 At the same time, don't surrender your teen to his or her peers.
 Deviant peer groups can cause all sorts of difficulties.
-In fact, research shows that the more time teenagers spend interacting with their parents, the less likely they are to be influenced by peers -- at least on the big stuff, like using drugs, drinking, driving recklessly, and having sex.
+In fact, research shows that the more time teenagers spend interacting with their parents, the less likely they are to be influenced by peers—at least on the big stuff, like using drugs, drinking, driving recklessly, and having sex.